-Yes, if you attend another college or university in Texas, you can check credit transfers using our Automated Transfer Equivalency System (ATE).
+Yes, if you attend another college or university in Texas, you can check credit transfers using the Automated Transfer Equivalency System (ATE).
 If you attend a college or university outside of Texas, your credits from your previous institution will be reviewed by the university during the application review process.

 Does the 24 credit hour minimum count only in-residence credit hours from my previous college/university?

 No, the 24 hours includes any dual credit or AP credit hours you have claimed in addition to in-residence credit hours.
 However, the 24 hours all must be transferable to UT.
-If you are currently attending another Texas college or university, you can check whether a course credit will transfer using our Automated Transfer Equivalency system.
+If you are currently attending another Texas college or university, you can check whether a course credit will transfer using our Automated Transfer Equivalency System (ATE).

 ** Students who are enrolled in the Coordinated Admission Program (CAP) are required to have 30 credit hours.